Townsville city tour with Tour Townsville

 To get the most from your visit to the the Jezzine Military Barracks, bring a hat and sunscreen.
 There isn’t a lot of shade around the old fort itself.

-From there, Toby heads back towards the city centre, passing the Reef HQ Aquarium – one of the city’s most popular attractions.
-This is the National Reef Education Centre for the Great Barrier Reef Marine Park Authority, so it’s well worth a visit – particularly to get a better understanding of the challenges facing the reef.
+After a brief stop on the Strand for an icecream, Toby heads back towards the city centre — passing the Reef HQ Aquarium — one of the city’s most popular attractions.
+This is the National Reef Education Centre for the Great Barrier Reef Marine Park Authority, so it’s well worth a visit — particularly to get a better understanding of the challenges facing the reef.
 The excellent Museum of Tropical Queensland is located next door.
 It focuses on the region’s natural and maritime history.
 Keep an eye out for Old Customs House with its romanesque colonnades.
-It was completed in 1902.
+Its construction was completed in 1902.

-As we cross Ross Creek and head up Palmer Street – the city’s premier dining precinct – Toby shares restaurant recommendations for the remainder of our stay (always an upside of doing a tour with a local guide).
-While you’re in this neck of the woods check out the Maritime Museum of Townsville.
-At just $6 entry this has got to be one of the best value things to do in the city.
+As we cross Ross Creek and head up Palmer Street — the city’s premier dining precinct — Toby shares restaurant recommendations for the remainder of our stay (always an upside of doing a tour with a local guide).
+While you’re in this neck of the woods, check out the Maritime Museum of Townsville.
+At just $6 for entry (at the time of writing), this has got to be one of the best value things to do in the city.

-We wrap up by getting a sense of what the future holds for Townsville, in particular the delivery of the North Queensland Stadium project – which will see a 25,000 seat stadium constructed adjacent to the city centre in time for the 2020 NRL competition.
+Toby wraps up the tour by giving us a sense of what the future holds for Townsville.
+We get an update on the current construction of the North Queensland Stadium — a 25,000 seat arena that is scheduled to open in time for the 2020 National Rugby League (NRL) competition.